DeChambeau flattered by role in golf’s rule-change proposals

 So the game’s “mad scientist” is flattered that rule-makers are proposing changes to regulations in an effort to control how far big hitters like him can launch a golf ball.

-”I think I might be pushing them a little bit,” a smiling DeChambeau said Wednesday. ”I don’t know if anybody’s pushed them like (that).
+“I think I might be pushing them a little bit,” a smiling DeChambeau said Wednesday.
+“I don’t know if anybody’s pushed them like — and I’m not really trying to push. … I think that I’m willing to try things that people are not OK with trying.

 “When you go to the fringe limits of the rules,” he added, “there will be conversations about it, for sure.”